 These drivelines are matched with an electronically controlled Continuously Variable Transmission with intelligence (ECVT-i).
 A CVT is better to manage the power from the electric motor, as well as the gasoline engine.

 All Lexus hybrids are certified as a Super Ultra Low Emissions Vehicle (SULEV).
 Driving on the electric motor alone puts out zero exhaust emissions.
 With an electric motor attached to a gasoline engine, total tailpipe output is cut dramatically for cleaner air outside.

-To enhance the driving experience, each Lexus hybrid features a drive mode selector knob which can switch from Eco to Sport, depending on the kind of driving preferred.
+To enhance the driving experience, each Lexus hybrid features a drive mode selector knob that can switch from Eco to Sport, depending on the kind of driving preferred.
 An EV mode is available for driving at low speeds, using only battery power.
-Having drive modes possible increase the flexibility of the driveline to balance between when power is needed or when energy savings are essential.
+Having drive modes increases the flexibility of the driveline to balance between when power is needed or when energy savings are essential.

 Across the Lexus lineup, three different engines have the added benefit of Lexus Hybrid Drive.

-The RX 450H, the new LS 500H, and the new LC 500H share a 3.5-liter V6.
+- The RX 450h, the LS 500h, and the LC 500h share a 3.5-liter V6.
 The RX 450h offers 308 total system horsepower, while the LS 500h and LC 500h increases power to 354 total horsepower.
 The new LS 500h and LC 500h are the first Lexus Hybrids to use a multistage hybrid driveline with permanent magnet multiple electric drive units.
 The RX 450h can get up to a combined 30 MPG.

 Lexus of Henderson knows that hybrids are a part of our lifestyle.
 Please contact us to find out about availability and for a test drive.
 That is the one way to tell whether a Lexus Hybrid is the right choice.